HaplyHaptics/chai3d/README.md

 CHAI3D supports a selection of commercial haptic devices and trackers.
 Information about their installation and support within CHAI3D can be found in the documentation folder: [doc/html/chapter2-installation.html](doc/html/chapter2-installation.html)

+### Haply devices support

+This Chai3d distribution features support for Haply devices using [Haply-API-cpp](https://github.com/HaplyHaptics/Haply-API-cpp).
+If you enable Haply devices support, the Chai3d distribution is then licensed under the terms ofthe [GPLv3 License](LICENSE-Haply-API-cpp.md).

+To enable Haply device support:
+ * Update git submodules in the cloned repository: `git submodule update --init --recursive`
+ * Compile with CMake using your favorite integrated development environment or terminal, with CMake option `ENABLE_HAPLY_DEVICES` set to `ON`.

 ## Contributing

 If you have developed a new module or improved any of the capabilities of CHAI3D and would like to share them with the community, please contact our development team at [developers@chai3d.org](mailto:developers@chai3d.org)